EDI – Application procedure for TVEDI

 The technical information for the company’s EDI communication is defined in the decision in a so called technical appendix.
 The company is also allocated a unique Tull-id number series (also called LRN), which is used to generate a reference number (Tull-id) for declarations both in the test and production environment.

 The TVEDI decision includes a technical appendix where the technical information for the company's EDI communication are defined.
-We also send two separate documents called “Technical specifications for EDI-communication with Swedish Customs” which includes security passwords.
+We also send two separate documents called “Confirmation of registration for EDI-communication with Swedish Customs” which includes security passwords.
 These are also sent by post.
 One letter is addressed to the decision holder (contact person for EDI issues).
 The other is sent to your stated communication party.
 In order to set up communication with Swedish Customs these passwords must be installed the company's customs system.

 Your appointed contact person for signature certificates should ensure that the necessary signature certificates are installed in your EDI system.
 Most companies need two types of signature certificates.
 Both certificates need to be renewed at a regular basis otherwise you risk disrupting your transaction flow both for test and production.